 In Academic Year 2020-2021, there were approximately 12,420 ACGME-accredited residency and fellowship programs in 182 specialties and subspecialties at

 There were approximately 149,000 active full- and part-time

 1 out of 7 active physicians in the US is a resident or fellow.

-Graduate medical education is training in a particular specialty (residency) or subspecialty (fellowship).
+Graduate medical education refers to the period of training in a particular specialty (residency) or subspecialty (fellowship) following medical school.

 Learn more about the Committees and Members Selection Process

 The ACGME and the graduate medical education community have made significant advances over recent years to transition to an accreditation model that encourages excellence and innovation.